VD-Group/2024_MERCon_TV_AS/README.md

 ## Introduction

-This repository provides the source code and datasets used in our paper, "[Paper Title]".
+This repository provides the source code and datasets used in our paper, "Fuzzy-based Yaw Stability Control System with Torque Vectoring and Active Steering".
 The paper addresses [brief description of the problem addressed in the paper].
 For more details, please refer to the full paper available [here](link_to_paper).

 ## Repository Structure